DIY virus protection: Hong Kongers making own masks amid shortages

 "I hope everyone can achieve self-sufficiency."
 The cost of masks has skyrocketed with scarcity and the government resisting price controls or rationing, as in nearby Macau and Taiwan.

-A set of 50 simple surgical masks can sell for up to 300 Hong Kong dollar (USD 40), while the top of the range N95 variety is going for as high as 1,800 Hong Kong dollars a box.
+A set of 50 simple surgical masks can sell for up to HK dollar 300 (USD 40), while the top of the range N95 variety is going for as high as HK dollar 1,800 a box.
 A film director surnamed Tong was this week putting the finishing touches to a face mask assembly line in an industrial building.

 "I was shocked by the price of face masks," he told AFP.
 "I did some research and realised that masks are not that difficult to make.
 Why do people have to bear such a high cost?
 Because there is no production line in Hong Kong".